ejrichard/New-JobFolder/README.md

 For example, the first job of 2023 would be 2023-001.

 Upon running the script, the user will be prompted to enter the job number.
 The script will offer a guess as to what the next job number should be based on the contents of the JobFolderLocation variable.
 Press 'Enter' to accept the guess.

+# Powershell Security

+PowerShell's Execution Policy might prevent the script from running.
+Setting the execution policy to RemoteSigned is a decent compromise.
+Open PowerShell as an administrator and run this command: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine`